arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 }
 ```

-Since the Big Tank Opta™ is the Client, the Modbus RTU protocol is configured accordingly with the Client's properties.
+Since the Opta™ in charge of the Big Tank is the Client, the Modbus RTU protocol is configured accordingly with the Client's properties.
 The commonly used method in this example for the Client will be `writeHoldingRegisterValues()` and `readInputRegisterValues()`.
-The first method will write to the Small Tank Opta™ when certain conditions are flagged, while the other method will request information to track the Small Tank Opta™.
+The first method will write values to the Small Tank Opta™ when certain conditions are flagged, while the second method will request information to track parameters from the Opta™ in charge of Small Tank.

 ```arduino
 /**